apache/usergrid-nodejs/README.md

 	    var Usergrid = require('usergrid')
 	    Usergrid.init() // defaults to use config.json

-2. The Instance pattern enables the developer to manage instances of the Usergrid client independently and in an isolated fashion.
+2. The instance pattern enables the developer to manage instances of the Usergrid client independently and in an isolated fashion.
 The primary use-case for this is when an application connects to multiple Usergrid targets.

 	    var UsergridClient = require('./node_modules/usergrid/lib/client')
 	    var client = new UsergridClient(config)